damonswayn/damonswayn.github.io/_posts/2024-10-28-learning-haskell.md

 ```

 <aside>
-💡

-*the curly braces and the semicolons are optional when the indentation rules are observed*
+<p>💡 the curly braces and the semicolons are optional when the indentation rules are observed</p>
 </aside>

 ## So what are these containers?